Last updated on March 9th, 2022

 On the way back down, we paused in the village of Baunei to walk around and enjoy the views from one of its cafes.
 At this point, we decided to head back in the direction of Orosei as we had made dinner reservations.

-Pro tip: instead of driving back to Alghero via the Sinis Peninsula, you can head north from Orosei and swing west to Alghero via the glitzy Costa Smeralda.
-The northeast section of the island is blessed with a number of seriously stunning beaches (Cala Brandinchi, La Cinta Beach) but also with people trying their best to look stunning.
+Instead of driving back to Alghero via the Sinis Peninsula, you can head north from Orosei and swing west to Alghero via the glitzy Costa Smeralda.
+The northeast section of the island is blessed with several seriously stunning beaches (Cala Brandinchi, La Cinta Beach) but also with people trying their best to look stunning.
 If there’s time, you can also explore Capo Testa before heading to Alghero (total driving time without stops is approx 5 hours).

 If you’re feeling like having lunch now, head to Agriturismo Su Pranu – a working farm with a highly-acclaimed restaurant (check opening hours).